Uncategorized Facts and Solutions

 Tuesday, February 24th, 2009

 After limb amputation, chronic pain can be a major issue.
-Pain at the stump site can be a nagging problem due to recurrent infection, skin breakdown, pressure ulcers from prosthetic devices, etc. Neuromas (abnormal overgrowth of nerve fibers) can also form at the site of amputation and can cause severe .
+Pain at the stump site can be a nagging problem due to recurrent infection, skin breakdown, pressure ulcers from prosthetic devices, etc. Neuromas (abnormal overgrowth of nerve fibers) can also form at the site of amputation and can cause severe neuropathic pain.

 Tags: , , , ,